TylerTemp/SaintsField/README.md

     [GetComponentInChildren] public BoxCollider childBoxCollider;
     // by setting compType, you can sign it as a different type [GetComponentInChildren(compType: typeof(Dummy))] public BoxCollider childAnotherType;
-    // and GameObject type works too
+    // and GameObject field works too
     [GetComponentInChildren(compType: typeof(BoxCollider))] public GameObject childBoxColliderGo;
 }
 ```